How to apply for a right-of-occupancy waiting number

 2. Apply with a printed form

-• Print out the downloadable form in the ARA online service or pick up a form at a service point of the state, municipality or right-of-occupancy organisation.
+• Print out the downloadable form in the Varke online service or pick up a form at a service point of the state, municipality or right-of-occupancy organisation.

-• Deliver the application and payment receipt for the number application to ARA by post.
+• Deliver the application and payment receipt for the number application to Varke by post.

-• You will receive the waiting number by post when ARA has processed your application.
+• You will receive the waiting number by post when Varke has processed your application.

 Once you have gained the waiting number, you can start applying for a right-of-occupancy apartment!